![]() |

 Option 1, buy online from Turkish Railways

-You can buy tickets using the Turkish Railways (TCDD) website www.tcddtasimacilik.gov.tr, or rather it's booking page, ebilet.tcddtasimacilik.gov.tr.
+You can buy tickets at the Turkish Railways (TCDD) booking site, ebilet.tcddtasimacilik.gov.tr, see the advice on using it below.

 Option 2, buy tickets through a reliable agency

-If buying online proves difficult, you can buy Turkish train tickets in advance by emailing or calling one of these authorised travel agencies in Istanbul.
+If you find buying online difficult, you can buy Turkish train tickets in advance by emailing or calling one of these authorised travel agencies.
 If you're going to eastern Turkey, sleepers & couchettes on trains east of Ankara sell out almost as soon as booking opens, so I strongly recommend using one of these agencies as they know how it all works and give you the best chance of securing berths.

 Amber Travel, see www.ambertravel.com/buy-turkish-train-tickets-in-turkey.
 They'll take bookings even before reservations open and make the booking as soon as it opens.
 They take payment via credit card or PayPal and email you the tickets.
 Amber Travel comes highly recommended by multiple Seat 61 travellers, and will go out of their way to get hold of a sleeper for you if they can.